Skip to article frontmatterSkip to article content

 Running microsimulation analyses

-2. Generate a personal access token in your settings
+3. Once access has been granted, generate a personal access token in your HuggingFace settings.

 export HUGGING_FACE_TOKEN=your_token_here